Failure (band): 2013–2017: Reunion, Tree of Stars, The Heart is a Monster

 2018–present: In the Future...
-EP/LP releases and Wild Type Droid
+EP/LP releases, Wild Type Droid and Location Lost

 On March 14, 2018, Failure announced a series of four EPs, with the first, In the Future, released on March 30.
 The remaining three will be released throughout 2018 and will eventually culminate in a complete full-length studio album later in the year.
 The second EP, Your Body Will Be, was released on May 25, 2018, and the third, The Furthest Thing, was released on September 14, 2018.
 The finished album, titled In the Future Your Body will Be the Furthest Thing from Your Mind was released on November 16, 2018, with the completion of the fourth and final EP, From Your Mind.
 In support of the new album, Failure embarked on a 29 city tour starting March 11, 2019, and ending April 24, 2019.
 They were joined by Swervedriver as a co-headlining act on the tour.

 While Failure had previously financed two projects, the 2015 album The Heart is a Monster and the 2016 live album Fantastic Planet Live, using the crowdfunding website PledgeMusic, the band announced in March 2019 that they were not paid at the end of a similar crowdfunding campaign for In The Future....
 The band advised supporters to seek remedies from their credit card companies as PledgeMusic declared bankruptcy in May 2019.
 Andrews said that, following the PledgeMusic bankruptcy, major label artists were refunded but independent and self-funded musicians were left out.

 On December 16, 2019, Failure announced their vinyl box set Failure 1992–1996, which includes their albums Comfort, Magnified, and Fantastic Planet.
 The band was to embark on 2020 residency shows in Chicago, Los Angeles, and New York City in support of its release, however the COVID-19 pandemic resulted in the cancellation of all dates.